 \subsubsection{Hardware Architecture}

-The proposed RGU is a dedicated hardware architecture designed to efficiently implement the rule generation algorithm in a streaming fashion.
-RGU consists of the same three stages as its algorithm: alignment, row merge, and column-wise dilation.
-The architecture is illustrated in Figure~\ref{fig:rule-gen_archi}(a).
-In the alignment stage, active input indices (e.g., $I_0,I_1|I_2,I_3|I_4$) and their corresponding column coordinates (e.g., $C^1,C^2|C^1,C^4|C^3$) are aligned row-by-row using a chain of FIFOs (see the second column of Figure~\ref{fig:rule-gen_archi}(a)).
-The FIFO chain passes over the input row, e.g., contents in a specific row are passed to the upper row, while fetching new input only to the bottom FIFO, enabling ordered processing of input in the row merge stage.
-In the row merge stage, the active input pillars with the minimum column index (e.g., $I_0,I_2$ for $C^1$) are popped from the chained three input index FIFOs and sent to the row merge FIFOs, where each entry corresponds to the active input pillars associated with a particular column index.
-The position of the input pillars among the top, center, and bottom corresponds to the associated weight row of the kernel for vertical dilation (e.g., $I_0$ and $I_2$ correspond to $W_{-,:}$ and $W_{0,:}$, respectively).
-Finally, in the column-wise dilation stage, the output column indices (e.g., $O_{10},O_{11},O_{12},O_{13},O_{14},O_{15}$) are calculated using the merged columns $C^1,C^2,C^3,C^4$, and each of the row merge FIFOs feeds three rule buffers according to their horizontal dilation.
-For example, $I_{4}$ results in mapping under the three rule buffers: $W_{+,-}$ with $O_{12}$, $W_{+,0}$ with $O_{13}$, and $W_{+,+}$ with $O_{14}$.
+The proposed RGU is a streaming hardware architecture designed for the RuleGen algorithm.
+RGU consists of the same three stages as its algorithm: alignment, row merge, and column-wise dilation (Fig.~\ref{fig:rule-gen_archi}(a)).
+In the alignment stage, active input indices (\eg~$I_0,I_1|I_2,I_3|I_4$) and corresponding column coordinates (\eg~$C^1,C^2|C^1,C^4|C^3$) are aligned row-by-row via a FIFO chain (see the second column of Fig.~\ref{fig:rule-gen_archi}(a)).
+The FIFO chain cycles through the input row, with each row passing its contents upwards and accepting new input at the bottom, enabling structured input processing in the row merge stage.

+In the row merge stage, the active input pillars for the smallest column index (e.g., $I_0$ and $I_2$ for $C^1$) are popped from the chained three input index FIFOs and sent to the row merge FIFOs, where each entry corresponds to the active input pillars associated with a particular column index.
+The vertical position of the input pillars among the top, center, and bottom is associated with the weight row of the kernel for vertical dilation (e.g., $I_0$ and $I_2$ correspond to $W_{-,:}$ and $W_{0,:}$, respectively).
+Finally, in the column-wise dilation stage, the output column indices (e.g., $O_{10},O_{11},...,O_{15}$) are calculated using the merged columns $C^1,C^2,C^3,C^4$, and each of the row merge FIFOs feeds three rule buffers according to their horizontal dilation.
+For example, $I_{4}$ results in mapping: $W_{+,-}$ with $O_{12}$, $W_{+,0}$ with $O_{13}$, and $W_{+,+}$ with $O_{14}$.

-Each stage can be pipelined to compute the necessary information without trial and error, so ultimately, the rule information can be generated every cycle.
-Notably, within each rule buffer, the input and output indices are automatically sorted in ascending order thanks to the streaming process based on CPR; this significantly simplifies data management.
+Each stage can be pipelined, calculating necessary information without trial and error, thus generating rule information every cycle.
+Notably, within each rule buffer, input and output indices are automatically sorted in ascending order due to the CPR-based streaming process of input, significantly simplifying dataflow management.